 ST. LOUIS EQUITY IN ENTREPRENEURSHIP COLLECTIVE

-Building systems of race and gender equity in St. Louis' early-stage, tech-based entrepreneurship ecosystem.
+Building systems of race and gender equity for St. Louis' early-stage, entrepreneurial ecosystem.

 What would be possible if St. Louis proactively built systems of race and gender equity in its entrepreneurship ecosystem?